HazyResearch/deepdive/doc/writing-model-ddlog.md

 # Specifying a statistical model in DDlog

-Every DeepDive application can be viewed as defining a [statistical inference](inference.md) problem using every bits of [its input data](ops-data.md#organizing-input-data) and [data derived by a series of data processing steps](ops-execution.md#compiled-processes-and-data-flow).
+Every DeepDive application can be viewed as defining a [statistical inference](inference.md) problem using [input data](ops-data.md#organizing-input-data) and [data derived by a series of data processing steps](ops-execution.md#compiled-processes-and-data-flow).
-This document describes how to declare random variables for a DeepDive application's statistical model, how to define their scope as well as supervision labels, and how to write inference rules for specifying features and correlations.
+This document describes (a) how to declare random variables for a DeepDive application's statistical model, (b) how to define their scope as well as supervision labels, and (c) how to write inference rules for specifying features and correlations.

 ## Variable declarations

-DeepDive requires the user to specify the name and type of the *variable relations* that hold random variables on which to perform inference.
+DeepDive requires the user to specify the name and type of the *variable relations* that hold random variables used during probabilistic inference.
 Currently DeepDive supports Boolean (i.e., Bernoulli) variables and Categorical variables.
 Variable relations are declared in `app.ddlog` with a small twist to the syntax used for [declaring normal relations](writing-dataflow-ddlog.md#schema-declarations).

 ### Boolean variables

-A question mark after the relation name indicates that it is a variable relation containing random variables in the model rather than a normal relation that is one step removed from the model.
+A question mark after the relation name indicates that it is a variable relation containing random variables rather than a normal relation used for loading or processing data to be later used by the model.
 The columns of the variable relation serve as a key.
 The following is an example declaration of a relation of Boolean variables.